Battle of Messines (1917): Final objective (Oosttaverne line)

 Two brigades of the 24th Division in Corps reserve advanced into the X Corps sector and reached Dammstrasse on time.
 The brigades easily reached their objectives around Bug Wood, Rose Wood and Verhaest Farm, taking unopposed many German pillboxes.
 The brigades captured 289 Germans and six field guns for a loss of six casualties, advancing 800 yd along the Roozebeek valley, then took Ravine Wood unopposed on the left flank.
 The left battalion was drawn back to meet the 47th Division, which was still held up by machine-gun fire from the spoil bank.
 The final objectives of the British offensive had been taken, except for the area of the Ypres–Comines canal near the spoil bank and 1000 yd of the Oosttaverne line, at the junction of the II Anzac Corps and IX Corps.
 Despite a heavy bombardment until 6:55 p.m., the Germans at the spoil bank repulsed another infantry attack.
 The reserve battalion which had been moved up for the second attack on the spoil bank, had been caught in a German artillery bombardment while assembling for the attack.
-The companies which attacked then met with massed machine-gun fire during the advance and only advanced half way to the spoil bank.
+The companies which attacked then met with massed machine-gun fire during the advance and only advanced halfway to the spoil bank.
 The 207 survivors of the original 301 infantry, were withdrawn when German reinforcements were seen arriving from the canal cutting and no further attempts were made.

 The situation near the Blauwepoortbeek worsened, when German troops were seen assembling near Steingast Farm, close to the Warneton road.
 A British SOS barrage fell on the 12th Australian Brigade, which was inadvertently digging-in 250 yd beyond its objective.
 The Australians stopped the German counter-attack with small-arms fire but many survivors began to withdraw spontaneously, until they stopped in relative safety on the ridge.
 As darkness fell and being under the impression that all the Australians had retired, New Zealand artillery observers called for the barrage to be brought closer to the observation line, when they feared a German counter-attack.
 The bombardment fell on the rest of the Australians, who withdrew with many casualties, leaving the southern part of the Oosttaverne line unoccupied, as well as the gap around the Blauwepoortbeek.
 An SOS barrage on the IX Corps front stopped a German counter-attack from the Roozebeke valley but many shells fell short, precipitating another informal withdrawal.
 Rumour led to the barrage being moved closer to the observation line, which added to British casualties until 10:00 p.m., when the infantry managed to get the artillery stopped and were then able to re-occupy the positions.
 Operations to re-take the Oosttaverne line in the II Anzac Corps area started at 3:00 a.m. on 8 June.